DatGreekChick/learning-go-in-public/README.md

 ## How long are you doing this?

 I'll be doing this for 30 days!
-I chose 30 days so that I can test out [Golang] under the 30-day free trial.
+I chose 30 days so that I can test out [GoLand] under the 30-day free trial.
 I'm also basing this repository off this [format] from [@TomLisankie].
 I found this idea from my friend and former coworker [@alaq] who did this for [clojure].